 29. Try neurobics

-The term “neurobics” was coined in the book Keep Your Brain Alive: 83 Neurobic Exercises to Help Prevent Memory Loss and Increase Mental Fitness.
+The term “neurobics” was coined by Dr. Lawrence Katz in his book Keep Your Brain Alive: 83 Neurobic Exercises to Help Prevent Memory Loss and Increase Mental Fitness.

 This book is the grandaddy of brain exercise, written back in 1998 when few people were talking about brain fitness.